-The Sole Representative Visa is an ideal UK Immigration category for overseas companies that wish to send one key individual to the United Kingdom to establish a UK branch or wholly owned subsidiary for the overseas company.
+The Sole Representative Visa allows an overseas companies to send one key individual to the UK.
+This individual can then establish a UK branch or wholly owned subsidiary for the overseas company.

 Overseas newspapers, news agencies, or broadcasting organisations who want to post an employee on a long-term assignment to the UK, are also able to do so, making use of this UK Immigration category.

 How to qualify for the Sole Representative Visa

 To qualify for the sole representative visa, the non-EEA applicant must have been recruited as an employee outside the UK.
 The recruiting firm must have its headquarters and principal place of business outside the UK.
 The firm must not have another branch, subsidiary or representative in the UK.